 Service post 31 March 2014

 Pension Each year worked is worth

-relision 1/49 x career average revalued earnings (CARE)
+1/49 x career average revalued earnings (CARE)

 No automatic lump sum.

-Lump Sum Part of the annual pension can be exchanged for a
+Part of the annual pension can be exchange

 Lump Sum one-off tax-free cash payment.
 A lump sum of £12

 is paid for each £1 of pension given up.